 Waukegan (Illinois), June 1st 1850 – June 13th 1899, New York

-In 1892, he has been awarded a gold metal for his painting “cows next to the river”.
-This was the first “Salon de Paris” gold medal awarded to an American painter.
+In 1892, his painting « Cows by the River » received the first gold medal awarded by the salon to an American painter.

 Gaylord Sangston Truesdell painted rural landscapes, often with sheep.

 For further information, please read the book “L’Ecole d’Ecouen, une colonie de peintres au XIXe siècle” (bilingual French-English).